aleenaazeem/CompilerConstruction/README.md

 # CompilerConstruction
 C language
-This repository has all the labs , assignments and projects from my university course compiler construction
+This repository has all the labs , assignments and projects from my university course compiler construction.